 Every year, the Foundation invites the presidents of 50 universities to nominate two early-career professors each from their institutions.
 Nominations are carefully reviewed by the Fellowship Advisory Panel, comprised of distinguished scientists and engineers.
-Eighteen recipients will receive individual grants of \$875,000 distributed over five years.
-Of the

-\$175,000 paid each year, \$17,500 is available to the university as compensation for administrative costs.
+20 recipients will receive individual grants of \$875,000 distributed over five years.
+Of the \$175,000 paid each year, \$17,500 is available to the university as compensation for administrative costs.

-Over 29 years, the Foundation has awarded \$394 million to support over 577 scientists and engineers from 54 top national universities.
+Over the past 33 years, the Foundation has awarded \$464 million to support over 650 scientists and engineers from 54 top national universities.
 It is among the nation's largest nongovernmental fellowships, designed to allow maximum flexibility on how the funding is used.
-Packard Fellows have gone on to receive many additional awards and honors, including the Nobel Prize in Physics; the Fields Medal; the MacArthur Fellowships; and elections to the National Academy of Sciences and the National Academy of Engineering.
+Packard Fellows have gone on to receive many additional awards and honors, including Nobel Prizes in Chemistry and Physics, Fields Medals, Alan T. Waterman Awards, Breakthrough Prizes and elections to the National Academy of Science, Engineering and Medicine.